samebr0dy/LauncherEPTA/README.md

    Afterwards press **Launch** to start the game.
-   You can customise the Java command used to start the game by editing `config.json` inside `AppData/EPTAData` (or `~/.config/EPTAData`) and
-    changing the `base_cmd_template` value.
+   You can customise the Java command used to start the game by editing `config.json` inside `AppData/EPTAData` (or `~/.config/EPTAData`) and changing the `base_cmd_template` value.
 Arguments typed in the **Additional Launch Arguments** field will be appended to this command when launching.
    The launcher writes all JVM options to a temporary `args.txt` file before starting Java so the command line stays short on Windows.
+   The launcher will check for Java 17+ when launching the game and offer to open a JDK download page if it is missing or outdated.

 ## Microsoft Login
 The launcher contains only offline launching capabilities.
 Implementing Microsoft (Mojang) authentication requires access to Microsoft's login services, which may not be reachable in this environment.